rudidude86/gura-lang.github.io/documents/Syntax.md

 ## {{ page.chapter }}.1.
 Elements

-This section explains about syntax elements in a script.
+This section explains about syntax elements in the script.

 ### {{ page.chapter }}.1.1.
 Identifier